 The Color Palette:

-- Soft blues (dusty blue, ice blue, pale teal)
+- Soft blues — dusty blue, ice blue, pale teal

-- Silver metallics (shiny or matte finish)
+- Silver metallics — shiny or matte finish

-- Clean white (creates breathing room)
+- Clean white for breathing room

 Why This Works: